pbanj/Fet-1/README.md

 I've included all the files, not just the Gerbers.
 It isn't really open if all you give is the Gerbers.

+# License
 My license is, just give credit which is as simple as leaving the QR code as it links to this repo.
-I didn't do this to make money, I did this for the community and to see if i could.
+I didn't do this to make money, I did this for the community and to see if I could.
-Thanks to stashboy for taking measurements for me because my calipers were dead.

-Now with all the cool stuff out of the way here comes the dumb stuff.
-Ordering prototypes is fairly expensive.
-The pcbs themselves are not too expensive, but the parts add up quick.
-So if you'd like to help with current/future projects here is my [paypal](https://paypal.me/pbanj) this will help get pcbs done faster.

 # Price Breakdowns:
 Some rough estimates of their costs.